kbirk/scg/README.md

 }
 ```

-Containers such as maps and lists use golang syntax and can be nested:
+Containers such as maps and lists use `<T>` syntax and can be nested:

 ```
 message OtherStuff {